Daniel Bread

 Daniel Bread (March 27, 1800 – July 23, 1873) was an Oneida political and cultural leader who helped the Oneida preserve their culture while adapting to new realities during their transplantation from New York to Wisconsin (known then as Michigan Territory).
 He was frequently described as a "principal chief", "head chief", or "sachem" by the Oneida but held no hereditary position and was not an officially condoled chief.
 Bread was a pragmatist who found ways to compromise between "promoting tribal sovereignty and treaty rights" and cooperating with federal and state officials.
-He played a major role in adapting the Iroquois condolence ceremony into a July 4 celebration that recognized the alliance of the Oneida with George Washington during the American Revolution.
+He played a major role in adapting the Haudenosaunee condolence ceremony into a July 4 celebration that recognized the alliance of the Oneida with George Washington during the American Revolution.
 At age 14, Bread was part of the defense of Sackets Harbor during the Battle of Big Sandy Creek.

 Early life

 Daniel Bread was the son of Dinah Bread and an Oneida named Williams; however his biological father died.
 He was renamed after his stepfather, Daniel Bread.
 He had at least one sister.

 Little is known about Daniel Bread's early life, but historian Laurence Hauptman reports he spent time in the Oneida reservation's Presbyterian mission school founded by Samuel Kirkland, learning to read and write English, arithmetic, and the Christian catechism.
 Bread also likely learned a great deal from tales told by Oneida council leaders.
 He would also have had the opportunity to observe the spokesman for the First Christian party, Skenandoa, lose influence among the Oneida by signing away many of the Oneida lands over to the state in the 1780s and 1790s.
 Bread's tribe was subject to yellow fever, tuberculosis, and alcohol-related problems during his youth.